Where To Travel Based On Your Favorite Liquor

 Pick your poison, pirates!
 No vacation is complete without a glass or two (or twelve?) of the strong stuff.
 But what you drink often depends on where you travel.

 So instead of wandering the streets of Beijing looking for a decent margarita, why not plan your next vacation according to your favorite liquor and enjoy your beloved beverage at its best!
 Find your alcohol of choice in the list below and get inspired!

 Editor's Note: If you are, in fact, currently wandering the streets of Beijing looking for a decent margarita, we hear the ones at The Taco Bar are nice.

 Kentucky, United States

 Nothing says Kentucky like bourbon.
 The corn-based whiskey evolved in the 19th century after distillation was introduced to the American South by European settlers.
-It may not have been the United States’ first spirit (that honor actually goes to rum), but bourbon developed into what many think of as the quintessential American liquor.
+While it may not have been the United States’ first spirit (that honor actually goes to rum), bourbon developed into what many think of as the quintessential American liquor.

 Still trying to figure out where your brand loyalties lie?
 Head out on the Kentucky Bourbon trail and try them all!

 Derived from the Dutch spirit jenever, gin became hugely popular in England during the 17th and 18th centuries (a little too popular, actually—by the mid-1700s the average Englishman was drinking over two gallons of gin a year!)
 Things may have calmed down a bit, but gin is still the national liquor of England and there's no shortage of establishments offering up some of the finest gin-and-tonics served up in both swanky lounges and quiet pubs across the length and breadth of the country.

 There are many takes on the sugarcane-based beverage — from the crisp, dry spirit of Cuba, to the smoky, vanilla-y notes of Guyana's liquor — but if you're looking for the OG of rums, you're best best is Barbados, birthplace of Rihanna and (probably) rum.